ondrejbiza/shapewarping/README_.md

 # One-shot Imitation Learning via Interation Warping

 TODO:
-* Write tests for functions in learn_warp.
-* Write tests remaining functions in utils.
+* Write tests for the remaining functions in utils.
 * Refactor show warp.
 * Add comments and types to demo.
 * Add comments and types to ndf_interface.